-NURSING - REGISTERED with emphasis on employment preparation
+NURSING - REGISTERED

 The Associate Degree - Registered Nursing Program is comprised of 37 units of nursing theory and clinical experience plus approximately 35 to 38 units of science and general education courses.
 Theory and clinical run concurrently with clinical experiences provided in various healthcare facilities within the community.
 Both are supported by time spent in the Nursing Resource Lab (NRL).
 Opportunities for skills practice utilizing simulation mannequins, specialized healthcare equipment and videos are all part of a supervised learning experience.